matthewsanner/bones-cms-backend/README.md

 nodemon index.js
 ```

+## Roadmap
+Features I would like to add:
+- comments
+- account roles
+- an admin page
+- customization options
+- account verification by email

+Currently Bones includes a navbar that I might like to get rid of except for on the admin page, such that the posts could easily fit into an existing website and it's structure and themes.
+It's nice to have in development though.
+I'm still envisioning how to best implement Bones with this kind of flexibility.

 ## Contributing

 This version of Bones has been entirely created by me thus far, although a [previous version](https://github.com/matthewsanner/bones-cms) using Express and EJS templates was created with assistance from [@betodute](https://github.com/betodute).
 Thanks Beto!

 If anyone is interested in contributing to this project, let's start with a conversation and then we could proceed to making an issue and I'd be happy to accept pull requests that fit well with the project!

-Some possible features I would like to add include comments, account roles, an admin page, customization options, and account verification by email.
-Currently Bones includes a navbar that I might like to get rid of except for on the admin page, such that the posts could easily fit into an existing website and it's structure and themes.
-It's nice to have in development though.
-I'm still envisioning how to best implement Bones with this kind of flexibility.

 Reach out to me at [matthewsannerdev@gmail.com](mailto:matthewsannerdev@gmail.com) with any questions, ideas, etc.!